Public Service Endowment Grant (PSEG) Application Directions

 Budget and Uses:

 Awards will not exceed $15,000 and typically average $10,000 per project.
-Projects which request funds for ongoing activities will likely be excluded.
-Allocations can be made for all categories except release time and summer support of the faculty (that is, no faculty salary).
+Projects which request funds for ongoing activities will likely be denied.
+Funds may be spent in all categories except faculty release time or salary (although staff salary is not disallowed).
+Financial or "in-kind" contributions from partners or other external sources are desirable, but not required.
+(Proposals will not be denied for lack of co-funding.)